 • smart energy innovations, including smart tariffs, could save the UK as much as £40 billion between now and 2050

-Energy Minister Claire Perry today (16 August 2018) hailed OVO Energy for its “innovative” electric vehicle (EV) products – enabled by smart meters – which could see millions save and even make money from their electric cars.
+Energy Minister Claire Perry on August 16, 2018 hailed OVO Energy for its “innovative” electric vehicle (EV) products.
+So it’s enabled by smart meters, which could see millions save.
+More interestingly and even make money from their electric cars.